biocarl/til-biocarl/README.md

 df.column1.str.contains("Hallo") # Returns a series of bools which then can be used as a mask
 ```

-# 📅 09.08.2020 Pandas: Convert a catamorphic function to a homomorphic one
+# 📅 09.08.2020 pandas: Convert a catamorphic function to a homomorphic one

 -   A function like `sum` acts as aggregator, if you want to maintain structure you can call the function like `transform('sum')` so it will pad cells with the same result
 -   Very useful if you do something like `orders.groupby('orderid').itemprice.transform('sum')`, the result will have the same length as orders

-# 📅 08.08.2020 Python: Use named subgroups and go functional in python
+# 📅 08.08.2020 python: Use named subgroups and go functional in python

 -   By naminging subgroups \`(?P\<name\>+̣)\` you can return a \`groupdict\` containing \<name,match\> pairs.